Quick Links

 English

-Through this text the pupils will be writing a story with speech and creating a report based on an aspect of Ancient Egypt.
+Through this text the pupils will be writing a biography and a report.

 Maths

-This half term in maths, pupils will be focusing on length & perimeter and fractions.
+This half term in maths, pupils will be focusing on fractions, mass and capacity.
 We will continue to follow White Rose Maths for our maths lessons.

 To support maths learning at home, please ensure you child is engaging with TTRS.
 Times Tables Rockstars is an online educational platform and app used to learn, practise, and improve multiplication (times tables) and related division skills through fun, game-based activities.
 Pupils can practise individually or enter into rock battles with their classmates and teachers.